camilo-cf/mlops_car_sales/README.md

      ```bash
      bash run_docker.sh
      ```
-3. If it was successful check the output of the file in the local folder.
+3. If it was successful check the output file and the model monitorin report is in the local folder.

 ## Disclaimer
 This is an academic exercise, merely for educational purposes.